mehtabsinghh/cpplox/README.md

 ## Overview

-Creating an interpreter using C++ for a language called Lox
+Creating an interpreter using C++ for a language called Lox, currently there is no support for classes.

 ## Build Instructions